includeos/IncludeOS/README.md

 ##### Building IncludeOS libraries and tools

 We have moved the libraries and tools created by IncludeOS outside the IncludeOS repository.
-You can now find them all in there own repositories inside the IncludeOS organization.
+You can now find them all in their own repositories inside the IncludeOS organization.

 To build the libraries and tools,

 ```
   $ git clone https://github.com/includeos/mana.git
   $ cd mana
-  $ conan create . includeos/test -pr clang-6.0-linux-x86_64
+  $ conan create . includeos/latest -pr clang-6.0-linux-x86_64
 ```

 <a name="libs_tools"></a> Below is a list of some of our Libraries/Tools: